h4cknlearn/architecture101/README.md

-## intro to cpu architecture and security
+## intro to CPU architecture and security